Benz56/BeeStrong/README.md

     * Navigate to the calendar
     * New Training Session (Optionally select a date.
 Can be done later)
     * Input title, date, start time, end time, and select workouts
+    * To login with Google we have created a test google account you are welcome to use: e-mail: _beestrong.app@gmail.com_ pw: _beestrong_
 7. During a training session
     * Navigate to the Home tab
     * Tap on an entry in the Upcoming Training Sessions